satish-ganesan-sainsbury/fc-architecture-1/integrated/documents/intProductMDMDataMigrationGuidelines.md

 ### Data Definition Alignment

 * Aligning legacy data platform data to MDM data definition as data is migrated.
-* Example: _IsOwnbrand_ fields can be null in legacy system but may have to have a compulsory boolean value
+* Example: _IsOwnbrand_ fields can be null in legacy system but may have to have a compulsory boolean value in MDM
 * Expected implementation: From _Phase 1_

 ### Consistency